ACM40960/project-YeLiu/README.md

 | 4 - Neutral   | 0.571     | 0.539                | 0.920       | 0.555    | 0.857    |
 | 5 - Sad       | 0.784     | 0.793                | 0.971       | 0.789    | 0.951    |
 | 6 - Surprise  | 0.610     | 0.759                | 0.897       | 0.676    | 0.837    |

+**Overall Accuracy = 69.16%**\
+Based on the performance metrics, the emotion category with the highest overall performance is "Happy".
+This category exhibits both high precision, recall, and F1-score while the lowest performing emotion category is "Disgust".
+While the model demonstrates a moderate precision, the recall and F1-score are relatively low.
+This could be because there are very few samples available for this category.

 *Additional Information: This dataset is employed in the context of a Kaggle Challenge, where the first winning entry achieved an accuracy of 71.16%, while our own model attained an accuracy of 69.16%.*